dev-scripts/prakashbhandari.com.np/content/posts/deploy-dot-net-web-application-in-kubernetes-using-kustomize-tool.md

 ## Conclusion

-In this article, I explained the basics of Kustomize and how to deploy a .NET Web application in minikube. with the help of Kustomize tool.
+In conclusion, the article successfully guides you through the process of deploying a .NET Web application in Kubernetes using the Kustomize tool.
+It covers essential concepts, provides clear instructions, and includes visual aids to helps you to understand and implement the deployment process effectively.